 Up to this point, I had assumed that learning always operated in a “banking model”, where the teacher gifts knowledge onto the students.
 It is extremely rare in life to come across a big question that has a single right answer.
 And when there is a correct answer, you can always ask why enough times to get to a question without one.
-I’m reminded of Malcolm X’s quote on mathematics:
+I’m reminded of a quote by Malcolm X:

 “I’m sorry to say that the subject I most disliked was mathematics.
 I have thought about it.
 I think the reason was that mathematics leaves no room for argument.
 If you made a mistake, that was all there was to it.”